Need a Gym Insurance COI?

 Sample ACORD 25 Certificate of Insurance for Gyms

-Yes, you can add up to 50 Additional Insureds to your policy for no extra cost.
-Here's a helpful guide on how to add Additional Insureds to your policy.
+You can add up to 50 Additional Insureds to your policy for no extra cost.

 • What they're asking for: They want to be added to your General Liability policy for claims related to your business operations.